 Depression is a common and serious medical illness that negatively affects how you feel, the way you think, and how you act.
-It causes feelings of sadness and/or a loss of interest in things you once enjoyed, and even physical problems.
+It causes feelings of sadness and a loss of interest in things you once enjoyed.
+It can even come with physical problems.

 Depression in older adults is common, but it is not a normal part of aging.
 It affects more than 6.5 million people in the U.S. age 65 years and older.
-It could make it difficult to treat other conditions such as high blood pressure, diabetes, and heart disease.
-But, it is treatable and sometimes preventable.
+This can make it difficult to treat other conditions such as high blood pressure, diabetes, and heart disease.
+But, depression is treatable and sometimes preventable.